Bessemer, Alabama: Economy

+Crime

+According to the Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2023, there were 654 violent crimes and 2,381 property crimes per 100,000 residents.
+Of these, the violent crimes consisted of 16 murders, 14 forcible rapes, 121 robberies and 503 aggravated assaults, while 289 burglaries, 1,818 larceny-thefts, 266 motor vehicle thefts and 8 acts of arson defined the property offenses.

-Crime increased following the rise in unemployment and social disruption from the decline of manufacturing industries in the area.
-As of 2019, Bessemer ranks first in terms of violent crimes for U.S. cities with 25,000 or more people.
+According to the NeighborhoodScout, Bessemer ranks first in terms of violent crimes for U.S. cities with 25,000 or more people as of 2019.

 Arts and culture

 The performance center Bessemer Civic Center provides multiple performance spaces for music and theatre.

 Government

 Bessemer uses the mayor–city council form of government.
 The council has seven members, elected from single-member districts.
 As of 2016, Kenneth Gulley is mayor, a position elected at-large.
 He was first elected in 2010 and reelected to a second term in 2014.

-A satellite Jefferson County courthouse is located in downtown Bessemer.
+A satellite Jefferson County Courthouse is located in downtown Bessemer.
 There is a special county government district, known as the "Bessemer Cutoff", which was established in the middle of the 20th century when Bessemer was a major city in its own right.
 A separate county government was considered a possibility, but there was not sufficient land area to meet legislative requirements for a county.
 The "Cutoff" had a separate series of Alabama license plates, with a different numeric prefix than the rest of the county.

-Bessemer has since been surpassed in size by Birmingham suburbs such as Hoover.
+Bessemer has since been surpassed in size by Birmingham suburbs such as Hoover, Vestavia Hills, and Homewood.
 But Bessemer retains the branch county courthouse to this day.
 The term "Bessemer Cutoff" continues to be used regularly by area residents.

 The United States Postal Service operates the Bessemer Post Office.

 The state Alabama Department of Corrections operates the William E. Donaldson Correctional Facility, a prison for men, in unincorporated Jefferson County, Alabama, near Bessemer.
 The prison includes one of the two Alabama death rows for men.